Erlemar/dswok/General ML/Multi-armed bandits.md

 Common variants:

-- LinUCB: linear reward model with a UCB-style exploration bonus based on covariance of the parameter estimate.
+- LinUCB: linear reward model with a UCB-style exploration bonus based on the covariance of the parameter estimate.
 - Contextual Thompson sampling: posterior over the parameter vector, sample and choose the best action under the sample.
 - Neural bandits: deep model for $\mu_a(x)$ with exploration via dropout, ensembles, or bootstrap.